linwoodc3/gdeltPyR/README.md

+<h1><font color='red'> Attention Windows Users</h1></font>
+<h3>`gdeltPyR` multi-day interval pulls works on MacOS and Linux, but I'm having issues with multiprocessing on Windows machines.
+The single time interval pulls on GDELT 2.0 or full day pull on GDELT 1.0 works on Windows, but the "coverage=True" pulls will error out.
+I should have this fixed within a week or so.
+If someone wants to help, appreciate that too. </h3>

 # gdeltPyR
 gdeltPyR is a Python-based framework to retrieve [Global Database of Events, Language, and Tone (GDELT) 1.0 or 2.0 data](http://gdeltproject.org/data.html) for analysis in Python Pandas or R dataframes.
 A user can enter a date, date range (two strings), or individual dates and return a [tidy data set ready for scientific or data-driven exploration](http://vita.had.co.nz/papers/tidy-data.pdf).